ncatlab/nlab-content/pages/7/5/7/0/757/content.md

 With the above observation this implies that, indeed, $cof(I) \cap W_{L_S C}$ is closed under pushouts and transfinite composition.

+Alternatively, following [[Higher Topos Theory|HTT]], we can make use of the fact that $S$-local weak equivalences that are also cofibrations are already characterized by the stronger property that mapping them into an $S$-[[local object]] yields an acyclic Kan fibration (this statement is described at [properties of local ojects in a model category](http://ncatlab.org/nlab/show/local+object#properties_10) ).
+Since acyclic Kan fibrations are preserved under ordinary pullbacks, this similarly allows to deduce the closure under pushouts.

+...

 =--

-> In _ModLoc_ this is stated for left propoer [[cellular model category|cellular model categories]].
+> In _ModLoc_ this is stated for left proper [[cellular model category|cellular model categories]].
 Need to say something about the relation...